In this tip:

 - Use tongs (pliers).

-- For one tunnel greenhouse you need:
+- For one tunnel greenhouse you need at least:

 - Two bows of thick iron wire with eyes and loops,